EventKit/eventkit-cloud/docs/index.md

 - It's also required that you change some of the default Docker settings.
   - You'll want to update your Docker resources settings to include at least 2 CPUs and a minimum of 8GB of RAM.
+    - On Windows, in WSL, you will need to update your `.wslconfig` file.
+[Link to documentation](https://docs.microsoft.com/en-us/windows/wsl/wsl-config#example-wslconfig-file)
+    - For Mac, follow one of the answers from here: [StackOverflow](https://stackoverflow.com/questions/32834082/how-to-increase-docker-machine-memory-mac)
+    - In Linux, Docker can use all available memory already

 ### Installation

 Prior to using the EventKit docker setup, two variables must be set in the environment running docker, `SITE_NAME` and `SITE_IP`.

 Typically `SITE_NAME` is set to `host.docker.internal` and `SITE_IP` is `127.0.0.1`.

 If needing to run the integration tests, then `SITE_IP` must be set to a different IP available on the system, typically the local ip `192.168.X.X` or `10.0.X.X`.

-This is usually done by using `export SITE_NAME=host.docker.internal` on OSX/Linux or `setx SITE_NAME host.docker.internal` on Windows.
+This is usually done by using

+- `export SITE_NAME=host.docker.internal` on OSX/Linux
+- or
+- `setx SITE_NAME host.docker.internal` on Windows.

+> You can also set these in your bashrc file or in the `.env` file in this project repo

 You'll also need to open an elevated shell/command prompt add host.docker.internal to the hosts file:

 - On Linux: `echo "127.0.0.1  host.docker.internal" >> /etc/hosts`
 - On Windows: `echo "127.0.0.1  host.docker.internal" >> "C:\Windows\System32\drivers\etc\hosts"`

+> ### Note: Ensure that your host file in Windows has proper line endings (`\r\n`) or you may corrupt the file

 If you changed the `SITE_IP` to a local available IP address instead of `127.0.0.1`, you'll want to use that same IP in the hosts file.

 After you have the above steps completed you can proceed on to either the Makefile based automated build or the manual build process outlined below.

-> ### Note: Ensure that your host file in Windows has proper line endings (`\r\n`) or you may corrupt the file

 ## Quick Start

+> A note for Windows WSL users, having the project be located on the WSL side will improve build and load times

 A Makefile is included to make it easier to get started with a fresh installation.
 In order to get started right away, simply run `make fresh` in the root project directory.
-This will setup group permissions (for Linux hosts only), build your dependencies, setup the initial data, and bring your docker containers online.
+This will setup group permissions (for Linux and WSL hosts only), build your dependencies, setup the initial data, and bring your docker containers online.
 There are additional Make commands inside the Makefile, and they're documented there as well.

-After running `make fresh` you can hit the site directly at the URL you chose for the `SITE_NAME` which is generally `host.docker.internal`.
+After running `make fresh` you can hit the site directly at the URL you chose for the `SITE_NAME` which is generally [host.docker.internal](host.docker.internal).

+For more developer setup, continue to the [Developers section](#for-developers)

+To start using the application, continue to the [Next Steps](#next-steps)

+---
 ---

 ## Manual Setup